Do any of these apply to you?

 My mind/body/spirit approach can help you transform your relationship with food and your body forever.

 I have worked with countless women over the years and assisted them in outsmarting disordered eating for life.
 I have a special gift in this area having been through it myself.
 Along with my extensive counselling training and work experience, I have come to know what works and what doesn’t.
-I have helped many women do exactly this for over a decade.
+I have helped many women do exactly this for over two decades.
 As well, I survived a deadly battle with anorexia and bulimia in my teens and early 20s and have lived to tell the story.
 My 20+ years of full recovery is a testament to the fact that disordered eating recovery is possible and that one can lead a brilliant, juicy, and fabulous life after healing.
 If I could do it, you can too!

 I also work with men who struggle with food and body image issues.